epxlp/Genetics_short_course_2016/pract3_GWAS/Exercises/README.md

 To do this, copy the `unclean_gwas.sh` to a new script using `cp unclean_gwas.sh {newfilename}`

-Edit the file to use the new ‘clean’ GWAS data, remove the covar-name option so it includes all principle component covariates in the model and output to a new file named `bmi_clean`
+Edit the file (using pico) to use the new ‘clean’ GWAS data, remove the covar-name option so it includes all principle component covariates in the model and output to a new file named `bmi_clean`

 Run the script ---- This should now be running the clean GWAS